npikall/rubber-article/src/utils.typ

   }
 }

+// Used to determine if the long or short caption should be displayed.
 #let outlined = state("outlined", false)

 /// Balance the content of columns.
+/// Have a multicolumn layout with almost equal height columns.
 /// #show link: set text(fill:blue)
 /// Credits go to: #link("https://github.com/typst/typst/issues/466")
 ///